 - Patient Health Information

-must have their disks encrypted, so that in case the computer is lost or stolen:
+must have University-managed disk encryption, so that in case the computer is lost or stolen:

 What to expect

-After you contact the help desk, a technician will contact you to and schedule the first of 3 appointments.
-You will need to make your attention available to the technician for the amount of time listed below for teach appointment.
+After you contact Tech Central, a technician will connect with you and schedule the first of three appointments.
+You will need to dedicate your time to complete the following items during each appointment:

-- Briefing, signatures, configuration and start backup (30 min).
+- Briefing, signatures, configuration, and start the backup (30 min).

-- Install software, add users main drive and start encryption (20 min)
+- Install the software, add the user's main drive, and start encryption (20 min).

-- Check login, add users to encrypted drive and start encryptions, paperwork (10 min).
+- Check login, add users to the encrypted drive, confirm encryption, and start the paperwork (10 min).

-- Brief the users, give them the materials, set the appointment.
+- Brief the users, give them the materials, and set the appointment.